jstrait/city-tour/README.md

 * Empty building lots along roads
 * Buildings in the lots

-The results are different each time due to random variation, but follow rules that can be configured.
+The results are different each time due to random variation, but follow configurable rules.

 Next, this abstract definition is turned into a 3D model that can be rendered with WebGL, with the help of [three.js](http://threejs.org).

 Finally, a rendering loop begins which moves a three.js camera around the scene.
-This camera has logic to follow the terrain and road network, etc.

 ## Local Development